carlos-molina/tee-morello-performance-experiments/README.md

 1) python3 cheri-cap-experiment.py runs incrementally creating attestable
-replicas until it detects that the attestables have consumed 90% of the 17118.4 bytes of the Morello Board's memory, that is, about 15406.5 bytes.
+replicas until it detects that the attestables have consumed 90% of the 17118.4 MB of the Morello Board's memory, that is, about 15406.5 MB.

 ### Preliminary observations: